 Mobile Options for developers and SEOs

 This is one of those amorphous concepts like inbound marketing.
 Most of us think we know what the phrases mean in general, but few of us can agree on an exact definition.
 We can’t even agree on whether it should be part of our lexicon at all.
-As I submitted this article, John Doherty commented:
+As far as I can tell, it should go something like this:

 This “channel” is highly relevant to startups selling software as a service (SaaS).
 It involves using data analysis and creativity to reach an audience of critical mass as quickly as possible.